 MI in Focus | February 25-April 12, 2019 Artists' Reception: Thursday, February 28, 6:30-8 pm

 Nine photographers from Mercer Island joined together for this group exhibit.
 Each brings a unique style and visual eye to his or her work, capturing a range of subjects, from wildlife to nightscapes, and printing on diverse materials such as canvas and metal.
-Enjoy their individual perspectives as you explore this show.
+Enjoy their individual perspectives as you explore this show, and read more about the artists here.

 Group Show: Jan Viney, Annelle Hollingsworth, and Shawn Marie Johnson | June 3-July 19, 2019 Artists' Reception: Thursday, June 6, 6:30-8 pm